 In the evening, you can explore the Night Bazaar in downtown.
 And if you don’t plan to purchase anything, you’ll still feel tempted to buy something while wandering through the endless stalls of t-shirts, souvenirs, scarfs, paintings, and handmade hygiene products to name a few.
 And here’s the complete list of some of the unique things to do in Chiang Mai.

 Reaching Chiang Mai is not a problem, as there are frequent flights from Bangkok, as well as a train and a bus connecting these two cities.
+Here’s the guide to overnight train from Bangkok to Chiang Mai.

 If you’re traveling to the northern part of Thailand (and you should), then you’ll want to make sure the small town of Pai is on your list.
 While it’s not as secluded or offtrack as it once was, it still retains its charm.